-In the late 1960s, America was in a state of disorganization and upheaval.
-The Civil Rights Movement was at its strongest, and people were fighting for equality across all walks of life.
-This included the right to fair housing.
-On April 11, 1968, President Lyndon Johnson signed the Fair Housing Act into law.
-This act prohibited discrimination in housing based on race, color, religion, sex, or national origin.
-It was a great triumph for the Civil Rights Movement, and it successfully reformed the face of American living forever.
-In this article, we will take a closer look at the history of the Fair Housing Act and its effects on American renters.
+In the late 1960s, America was in a state of upheaval.
+The Civil Rights Movement was in full motion, and everyone was fighting for equality across all walks of life.
+The right to fair housing was one of these.
+The Fair Housing Act was declared into law by President Lyndon Johnson on April 11, 1968.
+This bill prohibited discrimination in housing based on race, color, religion, sex, or national origin.
+It was a crucial victory for the Civil Rights Movement and altered the face of American living forever.
+The following section will discuss the history of the Fair Housing Act and how it influences American renters.

 Civil Rights and Fair Housing

-The Fair Housing Act was a direct response to the Civil Rights Act of 1964 and the battle for equality that was rolling out across the country.
-That act strictly prohibited discrimination in public places although it did not address discrimination in housing.
-This left a lot of black Americans dwelling in second-rate, sad housing conditions.
-The Kerner Commission, studying the civil disorders and causes of riots in US Cities in 1967, wrote, “Our nation is moving toward two societies, one black, one white—separate and unequal.”
+The Fair Housing Act was an immediate response to the Civil Rights Act of 1964 and the fight for equality that was arising across the state.
+That constitution outlawed discrimination in public places but did not discuss discrimination in housing, leaving a lot of Americans living in substandard housing conditions.

-Identifying that the federal government had a responsibility to address housing inequality, Senator Edward Brooke of Massachusetts and Representative John Conyers of Michigan sponsored an act that would promptly prohibit housing discrimination.
+Understanding that the federal government should do more to address housing inequality, Senator Edward Brooke of Massachusetts and Representative John Conyers of Michigan spearheaded a bill to directly prohibit housing discrimination.
 On April 4, 1968, Dr. Martin Luther King, Jr. was assassinated.
-The Fair Housing Act was passed by Congress on April 11, 1968, and was signed into law by President Lyndon Johnson on the same day.
+The Fair Housing Act was passed by Congress on April 11, 1968, and was declared into law by President Lyndon Johnson on the same day.

-The Fair Housing Act handled and addressed housing inequality by making it illegal to discriminate against renters based on their race, color, religion, sex, or national origin.
-It, in like manner, formed the U.S. Department of Housing and Urban Development’s (HUD) the Office of Fair Housing and Equal Opportunity (FHEO), which works to successfully avoid housing discrimination, promote economic opportunity, and achieve diverse, inclusive communities.
-FHEO is also responsible for enforcing the act.
+The Fair Housing Act addressed housing inequality by making it illegal to discriminate against renters based on their race, color, religion, sex, or national origin.
+It also established the US Department of Housing and Urban Development’s (HUD) Office of Fair Housing and Equal Opportunity (FHEO) to remove housing discrimination, promote economic opportunity, and achieve diverse, inclusive communities.
+The act’s enforcement is also FHEO’s responsibility.

 The Impact of Fair Housing

-The effects of the Fair Housing Act were swift and wide-reaching.
-It opened up previously segregated neighborhoods to minorities.
-It furthermore made it easy and manageable for families of all income levels to obtain safe and affordable housing.
-The act has been recognized as reducing poverty and improving educational outcomes for children occupying and living in low-income households.
+The impacts of the Fair Housing Act were instant and comprehensive.
+It opened formerly segregated neighborhoods to minorities and made it easier for families of all income levels to get safe and affordable housing.
+The act has been acknowledged for reducing poverty and improving educational outcomes for children dwelling in low-income households.

-The Fair Housing Act has been amended several times since it was first passed.
-The present amendment, passed in 1988, expanded the definition of “family” to include unmarried couples and people with disabilities.
-It also effectively strengthened the enforcement provisions of the act.
+Several amendments have been made to the Fair Housing Act since it was initially passed.
+The most recent amendment, passed in 1988, enhanced the definition of “family” to involve unmarried couples and disabled individuals and strengthened the act’s enforcement provisions.

 The Fair Housing Act and You

-The Fair Housing Act is one of the most critical pieces of legislation in American history.
-It has helped design a more equal and just society by making sure everyone has access to safe and affordable housing.
-If you’re a renter in the United States, it’s necessary to grasp well your rights under the Fair Housing Act.
-Some of the rights protected by the Fair Housing Act are the following:
+The Fair Housing Act is one of American history’s most important pieces of legislation.
+It has contributed to creating a more equal and just society by ensuring everybody can afford safe and affordable housing.
+If you’re a renter in the United States, it’s vital to know your rights under the Fair Housing Act.
+Some of the rights the Fair Housing Act protects include:

 - The right to choose a housing option without discrimination

-- The right to dwell in a safe and more than acceptable housing environment
+- The right to live in a safe and decent housing environment

-- The right to fair treatment in the course of the housing search process
+- The right to fair treatment during the housing search process

-- The right to not be rejected for housing based on your income
+- The right to not be denied housing based on your income

-If you feel like you’ve been discriminated against, you can certainly file a complaint with HUD under the FHEO.
-You can further get in touch with a fair housing organization in your area for help and assistance.
+If you seem like you’ve been discriminated against, you can submit a complaint with HUD under the FHEO.
+A local fair housing organization may potentially be able to assist you.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the Nation.
 See Equal Housing Opportunity Statement for more information.